Gentisic acid: Metabolism

+This reaction has been used to detect gentisic acid with a whole-cell biosensor developed from a 3-maleylpyruvic acid-inducible gene expression system and the gentisate 1,2-dioxygenase gene from chemolithoautotrophic bacterium Cupriavidus necator.

 Applications

 As a hydroquinone, gentisic acid is readily oxidised and is used as an antioxidant excipient in some pharmaceutical preparations.

 In the laboratory, it is used as a sample matrix in matrix-assisted laser desorption/ionization (MALDI) mass spectrometry, and has been shown to conveniently detect peptides incorporating the boronic acid moiety by MALDI.